Additive Decoders for Latent Variables Identification and Cartesian-Product Extrapolation: Additive decoders for disentanglement extrapolation

 \begin{definition}[$\gB$-disentanglement] A learned decoder $\hat\vf: \sR^{d_z} \rightarrow \sR^{d_x}$ is said to be \textbf{$\gB$-disentangled} w.r.t. the ground-truth decoder $\vf$ when $\vf(\gZ^\train) = \hat\vf(\hat\gZ^\train)$ and the mapping $\vv := \vf^{-1} \circ \hat\vf$ is a diffeomorphism from $\hat\gZ^\train$ to $\gZ^\train$ satisfying the following property: there exists a permutation $\pi$ respecting $\gB$ such that, for all $B \in \gB$, there exists a function $\bar\vv_{\pi(B)}: \hat\gZ^\train_B \rightarrow \gZ^\train_{\pi(B)}$ such that, for all $\vz \in \hat\gZ^\train$, $\vv_{\pi(B)}(\vz) = \bar\vv_{\pi(B)}(\vz_B)$.
 In other words, $\vv_{\pi(B)}(\vz)$ depends \textit{only} on $\vz_B$. \end{definition}

-Thus, $\gB$-disentanglement means that the blocks of latent dimensions $\vz_B$ are disentangled from one another, but that variables within a given block might remain entangled. \begin{example} To illustrate $\gB$-disentanglement, imagine a scene consisting of two balls moving around in 2D where the ``ground-truth'' representation is given by $\vz = (x^1, y^1, x^2, y^2)$ where $\vz_{B_1} = (x^1,y^1)$ and $\vz_{B_2} = (x^2,y^2)$ are the coordinates of each ball (here, $\gB := \{\{1,2\},\{3,4\}\}$).
+Thus, $\gB$-disentanglement means that the blocks of latent dimensions $\vz_B$ are disentangled from one another, but that variables within a given block might remain entangled.
+Note that, unless the partition is $\mathcal{B} = \{\{1\}, …, \{d_z\}\}$, this corresponds to a weaker form of disentanglement than what is typically seeked in nonlinear ICA, i.e. recovering each variable individually. \begin{example} To illustrate $\gB$-disentanglement, imagine a scene consisting of two balls moving around in 2D where the ``ground-truth'' representation is given by $\vz = (x^1, y^1, x^2, y^2)$ where $\vz_{B_1} = (x^1,y^1)$ and $\vz_{B_2} = (x^2,y^2)$ are the coordinates of each ball (here, $\gB := \{\{1,2\},\{3,4\}\}$).
 In that case, a learned representation is $\gB$-disentangled when the balls are disentangled from one another.
 However, the basis in which the position of each ball is represented might differ in both representations. \end{example}

-The first identifiability result (Theorem~\ref{thm:local_disentanglement}) shows a weaker form of disentanglement we call \textit{local} $\gB$-disentanglement.
-It means the Jacobian matrix of $\vv$ has a ``block-permutation'' structure everywhere.
+Our first result (Theorem~\ref{thm:local_disentanglement}) shows a weaker form of disentanglement we call \textit{local} $\gB$-disentanglement.
+This means the Jacobian matrix of $\vv$, $D\vv$, has a ``block-permutation'' structure everywhere.

 \begin{definition}[Local $\gB$-disentanglement] A learned decoder $\hat\vf: \sR^{d_z} \rightarrow \sR^{d_x}$ is said to be \textbf{locally $\gB$-disentangled} w.r.t. the ground-truth decoder $\vf$ when $\vf(\gZ^\train) = \hat\vf(\hat\gZ^\train)$ and the mapping $\vv := \vf^{-1} \circ \hat\vf$ is a diffeomorphism from $\hat\gZ^\train$ to $\gZ^\train$ with a mapping $\vv: \hat\gZ^\train \rightarrow \gZ^\train$ satisfying the following property: for all $\vz \in \hat\gZ^\train$, there exists a permutation $\pi$ respecting $\gB$ such that, for all $B \in \gB$, the columns of $D\vv_{\pi(B)}(\vz) \in \sR^{|B| \times d_z}$ outside block $B$ are zero. \end{definition}